 The Top Ad Networks allow you using dynamic URL tags.
-These are special tokens you can use in the URL field when buying traffic and creating a CPM marketing campaign that will be replaced with the actual information e.g. targeting industry ‘Home and Garden’ during the adserving process.
+These are special tokens you can use in the URL field when buying traffic and creating a CPM marketing campaign that will be replaced with the actual information e.g. targeting industry ‘Computer and Consumer Electronics’ during the adserving process.
 Instead of targeting industry there could be any other token from this list below or even a combination of various tokens:

 - [ISPID] – ID of ISP of visitor,